19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008 wef 16/02/2008]

-(e) any company, in respect of qualifying deductions under subsection (14)(b) relating to any loss arising from any unutilised deduction under section 14Q; and
+(e) any company, in respect of qualifying deductions under subsection (14)(b) relating to any loss arising from any unutilised deduction under section 14Q for any year of assessment up to and including the year of assessment 2012; and

 [34/2008 wef 16/02/2008]

 [34/2008 wef Y/A 2009 & Sub Ys/A]

+[Act 29 of 2012 wef 18/12/2012]

 (f) any qualifying start-up company, in respect of qualifying deductions under subsection (14)(b) relating to any loss incurred by the company for which any cash grant is given under section 37H.